bordoni/fakerpress/readme.txt

 License:           GPLv2 or later
 License URI:       http://www.gnu.org/licenses/gpl-2.0.html

-Faker Press is a clean way to generate fake data to your WordPress instalation, great for developers who need testing
+FakerPress is a clean way to generate fake data to your WordPress instalation, great for developers who need testing

 == Description ==